Estimates suggest a significant number of new bladder cancer cases in men in 2022.

 There are ways to allow you to urinate without a bladder after a radical cystectomy.
 One of the methods is through a urinary diversion, which is when urine flow is rerouted so it can exit your body.
 There are different surgical forms of urinary diversion, and your healthcare provider can discuss these with you.

-Regardless of the type of cancer treatment for bladder cancer, it’s unlikely the cancer will go away completely.
 Because of this, you may be encouraged to take part in clinical trials to help find new cures for bladder cancer.
 The National Cancer Institute offers guidance as to what is entailed in a clinical trial.

 Bladder cancer is a disease where malignant (cancerous) cells form in your bladder.
 Bladder cancer is more prevalent in men compared to women, and is often presented through urinary symptoms.
 Detecting bladder cancer early is crucial because this makes the bladder cancer treatment less invasive.